How To Choose Golf Irons: The Ultimate Guide For Beginners

 Titleist Blade Irons

-Blade irons are one solid piece of steel without any perimeter weighting, alternate materials (like tungsten inserts, etc.), or any cavity to speak of on the back of the club.
+Blade irons are one solid piece of forged steel without any perimeter weighting, alternate materials (like tungsten inserts, etc.), or any cavity to speak of on the back of the club.

 The arguments in favor of blades is that they are aesthetically pleasing, they produce an amazing feel WHEN struck properly, and for the expert golfer they offer more ability to put spin on the ball and shape shots.
 For the majority of golfers, even scratch golfers and better, this excess spin is a hindrance, hence why they are favored only in wedges, where side-spin is less of an influence on the ball.